 Take an autumnal stroll at Lyveden

-From late September onwards, the fruit will begin ripening in our restored Elizabethan orchard.
-Picked by our outdoor team, there are lots of rare heritage varieties of apple, pear, plum and gage to taste or buy – subject to availability.
+During the autumn months a visit to our restored Elizabethan orchard is a must.
+From late September onwards, the fruit on our heritage trees will begin ripening.
+Carefully picked by our team of outdoor volunteers, there are lots of rare heritage varieties of apple, pear, plum and gage that you won't find up any supermarket aisle.